onap/integration/test/mocks/datafilecollector-testharness/http-https-server/README.md

 There are needed certificates generated using CMPv2 server to properly run the https server and dfc being able to work with https protocol.
 For that reason, pre-generated certs were prepared and stored in `certservice/generated-certs` directory.
+If HTTP server has to work with standalone ONAP installation, certs has to be obtained directly from CMPv2 server from ONAP unit.

 # Docker preparations